 17.22.060 Temporary Uses.
-Temporary uses include limited duration activities on private property that may be permitted for a specific period of time through the issuance of a Temporary Use Permit.
+Temporary uses include limited duration activities on private property, that may be permitted for a specific period of time through the issuance of a Temporary Use Permit.
 Limited duration activities on public property may be permitted through a Special Event Permit or a Right-of-Way Use Permit.

-- A. In addition to the temporary uses identified in the Table of Permitted Uses, limited duration activities on private property permitted through a temporary use permit may also include, but is not limited to: :
+- A. In addition to the temporary uses identified in the Table of Permitted Uses, Llimited duration activities on private property permitted through a temporary use permit may also include, but is not limited to: including special, seasonal, or holiday events, such as:

 - 1. Roadside stands;

-- 2. Carnivals or festivals;
+- 2. Carnivals; or festivals; or street fairs;

-- 3. Christmas tree sales;
+- 2. Christmas tree sales;

-- 4. Fireworks sales;
+- 3. Fireworks sales:

-- 5. Farmer's markets (seasonal);
+- 4. Farmer's markets (seasonal);

-- 6. Outdoor concerts, or theatrical performances;

-- 7. Parking lot/outdoor sales events;

-- 8. Seasonal sale of agricultural products grown off premises;

-- 9. Outdoor dining areas;

-- 10. Temporary construction and sales offices; or

-- 11. Other activities that involve the temporary alteration of a site, temporary changes in ingress and egress, or uses of a limited duration that would not adversely affect the public health and safety.

-- B. Approval Criteria.

-- 1. The City may approve, approve with conditions, or deny a request for approval of a temporary use subject to compliance with all of the following criteria:
+- 5. Outdoor concerts, speeches, or theatrical performances; - 6.
+Parking lot/outdoor sales events; - 7.
+Seasonal sale of agricultural products grown off premises; - 8.
+Outdoor dining areas; - 9.
+Temporary construction and sales offices; or - 8.10.
+Other activities that involve the temporary alteration of a site, temporary changes in ingress and egress, or uses of a limited duration that would not adversely affect the public health and safety. - 8.
+Fun run or bicycle race; - 8.
+A temporary office in conjunction with a construction project; and - 8.
+Temporary fund-raising and other civic activities. - B. No roadside stand, building or structure shall be more than seven hundred fifty square feet in ground floor area. - B.C.
+Approval Criteria. - 1.
+The City may approve, approve with conditions, or deny a request for approval of a temporary use subject to compliance with all of the following criteria: - a.

-- a.
 The Applicant has proof of the property owner's permission to place the event on his/her property; - b.
 The operation of the requested use at the location proposed and within the time period specified will not jeopardize, endanger, or otherwise constitute a threat to the public health, safety, or general welfare. - c.
 The proposed site is adequate in size and shape with appropriate screening or landscaping to accommodate the temporary use without detriment to the use and enjoyment of other properties in the project vicinity. - d.
 The project makes adequate provisions for access and circulation, water supply, storm drainage, sanitary sewage disposal, solid waste management, recycling, emergency services, and environmental protection as determined by the City. - e.
-Adequate temporary parking to accommodate vehicular traffic to be generated by the use will be available either on-site or at alternate locations acceptable to the City. - C. Temporary Signs.
+Adequate temporary parking to accommodate vehicular traffic to be generated by the use will be available either on-site or at alternate locations acceptable to the City.

+D. Temporary Signs.
 The City may approve the display of temporary sign(s) for longer than 90 days through the issuance of a temporary use permit in accordance with the provisions of KMC 17.22.090 or a special use permit issued in accordance with the provisions of KMC 12.24.